Last updated Oct. 18, 2023 by Chim Gracia

 While many still prefer their current provider because it’s convenient, others offer better interest rates or lower transaction fees.
 With so many options, it can be tough to decide which is best for your needs—but not anymore!
 Here are my top picks for HSAs:

 Lively is a good choice if you want to manage your own HSA.
 The platform has a mobile app and website, and the company is committed to making it easy for people to monitor their health savings accounts.
 It also offers competitive rates on loans and CDs.

 The company’s fees are reasonable but usually lower than other companies that offer similar services.
 However, no minimums or fees are associated with opening an account; you can fund it with as little as $25!

 HSA Bank is one of the best HSA providers in the country.
 You can open a high-yield savings account and even a low-cost HSA with no minimum balance.
 Its customer service team has over 30,000 members, so if you have any questions or issues they can help you out with, they’ll be there for you.

 Fidelity is a great choice for investors.
-Fidelity offers a high-yield savings account, a health savings account, a cash management account, and brokerage services.
+Fidelity offers a high-yield, a health savings account, a cash management account, and brokerage services.
 They also offer retirement plans that allow you to make tax-advantaged contributions on any type of income or investment.

 If you want the option of depositing your HSA funds in a bank account, Optum Bank is a good choice.
 The company is a subsidiary of UnitedHealth Group and provides millions of customers with health care benefits, insurance plans, and services.